Gabrielle McMullin: Response of Royal Australasian College of Surgeons

-Whilst Dr McMullin's original comments were highly provocative and controversial, they have indirectly led to major changes to governance of surgical training in Australia.
+Whilst McMullin's original comments were highly provocative and controversial, they have indirectly led to major changes to governance of surgical training in Australia.
 A draft report of the RACS found that instead of being rare, 50% of surgical trainees reported bullying (albeit that cultural discrimination was slightly more common than sexual harassment).
 In 2016, the Royal Australasian College of Surgeons formed an official Diversity and Inclusion plan.
 Fewer than 15% of active Fellows in surgery in Australia are female as of 2020.